adedejimayowa27-gif/gggggg/docs/API.md

 `app/models/refresh_token.py` and the `/auth/refresh` route's docstring
 for the full mechanism.

+### Two-factor login (Batch 12.6)

+TOTP-based, using any standard authenticator app (Google Authenticator, 1Password, Authy, etc.):

+- `POST /auth/2fa/setup` (authenticated) generates a new secret, returns it as `{ secret, otpauth_url, qr_code_svg }`.
+This does NOT enable 2FA yet -- it's a pending enrollment until confirmed below.
+Calling it again before confirming replaces the pending secret; it can't be called at all while 2FA is already enabled (`409` -- disable first).
+- `POST /auth/2fa/enable { "code": "123456" }` (authenticated) confirms
+  the code matches the pending secret from setup, flips `is_2fa_enabled` to true, and returns `{ recovery_codes: [...] }` --
+  8 one-time codes, shown exactly once, never retrievable again.
+- With 2FA enabled, `POST /auth/login` no longer returns tokens
+  directly: after the password checks out, it returns `{ two_factor_required: true, challenge_token }` instead.
+Redeem that at `POST /auth/2fa/verify-login { "challenge_token", "code" }`, which
+  accepts either a live TOTP code or one of the recovery codes (a recovery code is consumed -- removed from the account -- on use), and returns a normal token response.
+The challenge token alone grants no access; it only proves the password was correct a few minutes ago (`TWO_FACTOR_CHALLENGE_EXPIRE_MINUTES`, default 10).
+- `POST /auth/2fa/disable { "password", "code" }` and
+  `POST /auth/2fa/recovery-codes { "password", "code" }` (regenerates
+  the recovery-code set) both require the current password AND a current code (TOTP or recovery) -- proof of both factors, not just an active session, before touching 2FA settings.
+- `GET /auth/me` and the data export now include `is_2fa_enabled`; the encrypted secret and recovery-code hashes are never exposed by any endpoint.

+Requires `TOTP_ENCRYPTION_KEY` set on the server (same Fernet-key pattern as `GOOGLE_TOKEN_ENCRYPTION_KEY`); `/2fa/setup` returns `503` if it isn't.

 ### Exporting and deleting your own data (Batch 12.5)

 - `GET /auth/me/export` downloads a JSON file with everything about the